Uzezi93/Genetic-Basis-of-Seed-Trait-Variation-Rice/README.md

   <strong>B.</strong> OsSIS7 is highly expressed in young seeds (S1 and S2 stage)
 </p>

 <p>We are currently exploring the relationship between the haplotype fitness these identified genes and bioclimatic factors using multivariate analysis (Fig. 7).
 This will help infer how genotype-by-environment (GxE) interactions drive seed trait variation in *O. sativa*.
-Climate data for rice-growing regions will be retrieved from the BIOCLIM dataset, and we are using the [3K rice genome dataset](https://iric.irri.org/projects/3000-rice-genomes-project) for our haplotype analysis.</p>
+Climate data for rice-growing regions will be retrieved from the BIOCLIM dataset, and we are using the <a href="https://iric.irri.org/projects/3000-rice-genomes-project" target="_blank">3K rice genome dataset</a> for our haplotype analysis.</p>

 <p align="center">
     <img src="USDA_minicore/GWAS/Haplotype_Analysis/GxE_Method.png" alt="Fig 7.
 PCA" width="1000" height="400">